 - Duty counsel and staff lawyers can access the website through the LAO LAW tab on The Source intranet page.

-LAO LAW also provides case‑specific research on certificate cases and for duty counsel and staff lawyer cases.
-A criminal and a civil (family and immigration) intake lawyer are on call every day to receive intakes and address research questions.
+LAO LAW also provides case specific research on certificate cases and for duty counsel and staff lawyer cases.

-- Lawyers contact the department by telephone or email.
+- Lawyers can contact the department by telephone or email.

 Legal resources available on the LAO LAW website